Top Reasons Why We Should Help the Homeless

 You may have a stable job and a roof over your head right now.
 But there is no guarantee that you’ll still have them tomorrow.
 Most homeless people had jobs and didn’t imagine finding themselves sleeping on the streets.
 But then, in the blink of an eye, everything can change.
 Such is life, and that doesn’t exempt you.

 This is why we need to help the homeless because what goes around, comes back around.
-When the time comes that we’ll be in their shoes, we can hope that someone would be willing to help us too.
+When the time comes that we’ll be in their shoes, we can hope that someone will be willing to help us, too.

 8. You Can Help Them Have a Brighter Future